 There are many benefits to having a nanny.
 Employing a private caregiver allows you to set the rules, the expectations, and the standards in which s/he performs.

 Having a private household worker allows you to legally use a video monitor to assess and record their behavior to help you judge whether to continue their employment or not.

-As the employer, you can have The Elite Nanny Team locate a babysitter who can assist with making dinner, folding laundry, maintaining sanitary conditions, or drive your child to appointments and playdates.
+As the employer, you can have The Elite Nanny Team - TENT Group locate a babysitter who can assist with making dinner, folding laundry, maintaining sanitary conditions, or driving your child to appointments and playdates.

 Additionally, you can determine the developmental activities your child engages in.

 Daycares have many advantages as well.
 It offers a social setting, much like playdates, to facilitate social skill development.
-Daycares maintain a school like a curriculum that can contribute to your child’s preparation for the strict school setting.
+Daycares maintain a school-like curriculum that can contribute to your child’s preparation for the strict school setting.
 Daycares also tend to have a large assortment of toys for your little one to independently play.

 This finding is contrary to a popular theory that kids who experience daycare at an infant age may ultimately experience fewer illnesses in their school years.